 Repetition is the simplest way to create rhythm and is done by repeating any of the elements listed above (line, color, pattern, etc.) in a consistent way.
 It can be found throughout the home in lighting, window and drapery hardware styles among other furnishings.
 If repetition is too simple it can be monotonous but without it, it lacks unity and leads to confusion.

-Transition in rhythm “gently” leads the eye in a continuous, uninterrupted way from one area to another.
+Transition relates to the principle of rhythm.
+It “gently” leads the eye in a continuous, uninterrupted way from one area to another.
 Curved lines, rather than turned angles typify “transition”.
-The Art Nouveau style of architecture and furniture is a good example of the use of transition, with its gently curved, “organic” forms.
+The Art Nouveau style of architecture and furniture uses transition, with its gently curved, “organic” forms.
 A round table or the arch of a door are also examples.

-Contrast is a type of rhythm in which shapes, styles or colors are placed in purposeful opposition of one another to create excitement and visual interest.
+Contrast is a type of rhythm in which shapes, styles or colors are placed in purposeful opposition of one another.
+This creates excitement and visual interest.
 Squares next to rounds, red with green, old with new.
 It’s an exciting design concept but to be effective and pleasing to the eye, it requires knowledge and restraint.

 Emphasis is used as a way to call attention to a preferred focal point or as a way to “anchor” a space.
 It can be used to describe dominance and subordination in a room or home.
 It has to do with focal points, and places for the eye to “rest”.
 Color and scale are two great ways to create emphasis.
 Without emphasis, homes would be monotonous and without subordination they would be busy and obnoxious.
 Objects need to work together in a home to flatter, not overpower one another.

 Scale refers to the proportions between two or more objects.
 These terms can sometimes be used interchangeably.
-The scale of our homes and furnishings are particularly important for instance, the seat of a chair and the counters in a kitchen or bathroom must be within the human scale to be convenient.
+The scale of our homes and furnishings are particularly important.
+The seat of a chair and the counters in a kitchen or bathroom should be within the human scale.
 Tiny furnishings would look and feel ridiculous in a large space with towering ceilings.
 Conversely speaking, a small home would be unattractive and dysfunctional with large scale furniture.

 The elements and principles of design can’t be applied in scientific ways.
 It’s an art, not a science and wonderful things can happen when rules are broken.
-By studying the designs that have worked for successful homes, you gradually develop a sense of how the elements can be combined successfully.
+By studying the designs that have worked in other home, you can develop a sense of combining elements.

-These principles and elements are also seen in other areas of life such as in clothing, art and nature but they are most obvious and dynamic when seen in the field of interior design.
+These elements and principles are also seen in other areas of life such as in clothing, art and nature but they are most obvious and dynamic when seen in the field of interior design.